yaelarieli/Calculate-adiabatic-fraction-in-a-cloud/README.md

 ```

 ## Run the program
+The main program is contained in the `project.py` file, while the required functions are defined in `func_for_project.py`.
+The program will provide a figure of a cross-section of the AF field.

 To run the program, you need to provide the input file name in the command line:
 ```
 python project.py INPUT_FILE [OPTIONS]